johnbenedictyan/Craft-Cooking/notes.md

  - Change all the '{}'.format() to python prepared statements, to prevent SQL injects.
 [DONE]
  - Change the upload folder to an external server ssh thingy thingy.
+ - The user dashboard navigation should be at the top for mobile devices and tablets.

 ## Things that don't work